-Figure \ref{MF-EHVI-1D} shows an example how this multi-fidelity version of the EHVI aquisition function, henceforth called single-step multi-objective multi-fidelity (1-step MOMF), optimizes the 1D Forrester function by incorporating information from lower fidelity data with reduced cost.
-The cost in this test case is modeled as $C(s)=\exp [a\cdot s]$, with $a=5$ such that the cost for an evaluation at maximal fidelity is about 150 times higher than at low fidelity.
-The main assumption of 1-step MOMF is that the Pareto set underlying the Pareto front belongs to a similar region of the search space so that the information is efficiently translated between fidelities.
-It should be noted that this method, as all multi-fidelity approaches that transfer knowledge, is less efficient if the Pareto set moves significantly between fidelities.
+Figure \ref{MF-EHVI-1D} exemplifies the optimization of a the 1D Forrester function by integrating information from lower fidelity data that incurs reduced cost.
+In this test case, trust is assumed linear ($\theta(s)=s$) and cost is modeled as $C(s)=\exp [a\cdot s]$, with $a=6$, rendering an evaluation at maximum fidelity ($s=1$) approximately 150 times costlier than at minimum fidelity ($s=0$).
+This cost function can be substituted with any other monotonically increasing function.
+A key assumption of Trust-MOMF is that the Pareto set, which underlies the Pareto front, belongs to a similar region in the search space, thereby facilitating efficient translation of information across fidelities.
+It's important to note that this method, akin to all multi-fidelity approaches that leverage knowledge transfer, becomes less efficient if the Pareto set experiences significant shifts between fidelities.

-While our example uses a very simple fidelity objective, $f_2(s)=s$, the behavior of the optimizer can be further tuned via the fidelity objective function $f_2(s)$ and can take into account prior knowledge about the information gain from different fidelities.
-For instance, if fidelity corresponds to the resolution of a numerical simulation it is in many cases expected that the result eventually converges with little extra information at increasing cost.
-This type of behavior can be accounted for via the fidelity objective, e.g. by using an objective with decreasing return such as $f_2(s)=\tanh(s)$.
-It is also conceivable to take behavior such as numerical convergence dynamically into account during optimization.

-Last, we would like to mention that we can also extend the method to include multiple fidelity dimensions $\bm s^m$ where $m$ is the number of fidelity dimensions, which is useful for multi-dimensional numerical models with individual resolution parameters.
-Depending on the problem, these individual fidelity dimensions may still be treated via a single, combined fidelity objective or as individual dimensions of the optimization problem.
-It should be noted, however, that the EHVI algorithm does not scale very effectively to many dimensions and the 2-step MOMF may be preferable if many fidelity dimensions are to be optimized individually.
+Finally, we would like to point out that this method can be expanded to include multiple fidelity dimensions $\bm s^m$ where $m$ represents the number of fidelity dimensions.
+This is especially useful for multi-dimensional numerical models with individual resolution parameters.
+Depending on the problem, these individual fidelity dimensions can either be managed via a single, unified trust objective or treated as separate dimensions within the optimization problem.
+However, it should be noted that the EHVI algorithm does not scale efficiently to many dimensions, and the sequential MOMF introduced in the next section may be a more suitable alternative when numerous fidelity dimensions need to be optimized individually.